-Diana Ross has also said that she started out trying to emulate Lymon’s high-pitched, crystalline voice, his enunciation and his whip-crack timing.
-Upon first hearing his Motown labelmate Michael Jackson, Marvin Gaye said, “It was Frankie Lymon all over again.”
+Diana Ross has said that she started out trying to emulate Lymon’s high-pitched, crystalline voice, his enunciation and whip-crack timing.
+Marvin Gaye, upon first witnessing his Motown labelmate Michael Jackson in action, commented, “It was Frankie Lymon all over again.”

 they have finally been allowed to make the leap from boys to men.

 Cleveland, Ohio 44114